gem/oq-engine/doc/engine/What's-new.md

   + --load-curve
   + --list-imported-outputs

-Also `--delete-hazard-calculation` and `--delete-risk-calculation` have been unified into a single `--delete-calculation`.
+2. `--delete-hazard-calculation` and `--delete-risk-calculation` have been unified into a single `--delete-calculation`.

 3. A lot of obsolete code (over 12,000 lines) have been removed from the engine